The Monarch Charitable Foundation

 Overview

 The Monarch Charitable Foundation (EIN: 82-4278252), operating as The Monarch Foundation, is a family foundation created by venture capitalist Jeff Lieberman and his wife Holly Fogle, a former McKinsey & Company senior partner.
-Established in 2018, the foundation has grown to $109.2 million in assets and distributed $7.58 million in charitable grants in fiscal year 2024.
-The foundation's mission centers on "scaling simple and inclusive solutions to society's toughest problems" through two primary strategic pillars: disrupting cycles of poverty in New York City (with particular focus on pregnancy and early childhood) and advancing climate justice solutions.
-The foundation is a pioneer in trust-based philanthropy, eliminating traditional grant reports in favor of informal conversations, providing nearly all funding as unrestricted grants, and accepting unsolicited proposals.
-The foundation notably founded and launched The Bridge Project, New York City's first guaranteed income program for mothers and babies living in poverty, which became an independent 501(c)(3) in 2022.
+Established in 2018, the foundation has grown to $103,666,820 in assets (Tax Year 2023).
+The foundation's mission centres on "scaling simple and inclusive solutions to society's toughest problems" through two primary strategic pillars: disrupting cycles of poverty in New York City (with particular focus on pregnancy and early childhood) and advancing climate justice solutions.
+The foundation is a pioneer in trust-based philanthropy, eliminating traditional grant reports in favour of informal conversations, providing nearly all funding as unrestricted grants, and accepting unsolicited proposals.
+The foundation notably founded and launched The Bridge Project, New York City's first guaranteed income programme for mothers and babies living in poverty, which became an independent 501(c)(3) in 2022.

 Funding Priorities